yochaigal/cairn/wip/2e/wilderness-exploration.md

 As night descends, the party finds a large, rocky, outcropping that would work as a suitable shelter.
 There is no water nearby, but this location should be sufficient for their current needs.
 They agree to **Make Camp** as their final **phase**, choosing a **Watch Rotation** that should allow all party members a decent rest, and a chance to shed any **Fatigue** they have.
 Each party member consumes a ration, and the **Warden** rolls on the **Events** table.
 The result is a **Sign**.
 The **Warden** describes the flickering ghost of a torchlight in the distance.
 Could it be another party, or perhaps bandits, or even a dangerous creature on the prowl?

 The party rests, erasing their **Fatigue**.
-They mark their current location on the map, noting that should everything go well the following day, they should only have to spend one **phase** to arrive at the ruins of **Ein Eyton** by the early afternoon.
+They mark their current location on the map, noting that should everything go well the following day, they should only have to spend one **phase** to arrive at the ruins of **Ein Eyton** before _midday_.

 ## Credits